• Skip to primary navigation

 Ground oats, buckwheat groats, pumpkin seeds, walnuts, and ground flax seed make up the bulk of the crust for this gluten free quiche.

-Fill a 12 cup muffin tin evenly with crust mixture (about 1.5 tbsp per cup) and press firmly into each cup, building it up slightly at the sides.
+Fill a 12 cup muffin tin evenly with crust mixture (about 1.5 tablespoon per cup) and press firmly into each cup, building it up slightly at the sides.
 I used a small jam jar to press the mixture evenly into the tins, I found it a lot easier (and less messy) than using my hands.
 Make sure the mixture is nice and compact to ensure that your crusts stay intact!
 Bake the crusts for 10 minutes in your preheated 350°F oven.

 Vegan Spinach & Mushroom Mini Quiches | Step-by-step recipe for vegan, gluten free, and nut free (optional) quiches.
 This a nutritious all-in-one meal that can be served any time of day! | ilovevegan.com